bryanwhiting/blog/_templates/new-post.md

 <%*
 // Define the list of folders
-const folders = ["book-review", "christianity", "gratitude", "tech", "creative", "posts"];
+const folders = ["book-review", "christianity", "gratitude", "tech", "creative", "workout", "posts"];

-// Use the suggester to let the user choose a folder
+// Use the suggester to let the
+// user choose a folder
 let folder = await tp.system.suggester(folders, folders);

 // Ask for a title